Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Introduction

 To change the status quo and facilitate further exploration of this challenging problem by the research community, we present an overview of misinformation video detection in this survey.
-Our main contributions are as follows: \begin{itemize} \item We present a comprehensive analysis of characteristics of the misinformation video from three different levels including signals, semantics, and intents; \item We give a systematical overview of existing multimodal detection methods for misinformation in the video form with a principled way to group utilized clues and integration mechanisms; \item We discuss several open issues in this area and provide concrete future directions for both research and real-world application scenarios. \end{itemize}
+Our main contributions are as follows: \begin{itemize}[leftmargin=10pt] \item \textbf{Comprehensive characterization:} We present a comprehensive analysis of characteristics of misinformation videos from three levels including signals, semantics, and intents; \item \textbf{Systematic technical overview:} We provide a systematical overview of existing multi-modal detection techniques and methods for misinformation in the video form with a principled way to group utilized clues and integration mechanisms; \item \textbf{Concrete future directions:} We discuss several open issues in this area and provide concrete future directions for both research and real-world application scenarios. \end{itemize}

-The rest of this survey is organized as follows: Sec.~\ref{sec:char} characterizes the misinformation video.
-Sec.~\ref{sec:detect} formulates the detection task and introduces features and techniques utilized by existing works.
-Following that, Sec.~\ref{sec:resource} presents some representative datasets and widely-used tools.
-Then, several related areas are discussed in Sec.~\ref{sec:relatedarea}.
-Finally, we outline the open issues and provide concrete future directions in Sec.~\ref{sec:future} and conclude the survey in Sec.~\ref{sec:conclu}.